AlphaBrate/alphabrate.github.io/about/policies/conditions.md

 ## 10. Copyright

 All content on our Service, including but not limited to text, images, graphics, logos, and software, is the property of AlphaBrate or its licensors and is protected by copyright laws.
-You may not reproduce, distribute, or create derivative works from any content on our Service without our express permission.
+You may not reproduce, distribute, or create derivative works from any content on our Service without our express permission or an open-source license.
 If you believe that your copyright has been infringed upon, please contact us with the relevant details.

 ## 11. Translations of This Terms of Service